-ACDF is considered a minimally invasive fusion procedure because the surgeon gains access to the spine through a small incision in the front of the neck, requiring less muscle disruption than an entry in the back of the neck.
-The surgeon uses a fluoroscope (X-ray) and microtools to see and remove disc material and then inserts a bone graft and a stabilizing titanium plate.
+ACDF performed as a minimally invasive fusion procedure involves a surgeon gaining access to the spine through a small incision in the front of the neck, requiring less muscle disruption than an entry in the back of the neck.
+The surgeon uses direct visualization equipment and micro-tools to see and remove disc material and then inserts a bone graft and a stabilizing titanium plate.

 Pain relief is achieved because the removed disc material is no longer interfering with the nerves running through that part of the spine.
-The hardware is inserted to fill the empty space left by the removed disc material, therefore stabilizing the area.
+The hardware is inserted to fill the empty space and stabilize the area.
 The goal is for the bone graft to eventually fuse the surrounding vertebrae together.
 This can be a highly effective treatment when chronic pain has taken you away from family, work and hobbies, and you have exhausted conservative treatments.

 Degenerative spine conditions treated with ACDF

-ACDF can be used to treat debilitating symptoms caused by the following degenerative spine conditions:
+Minimally invasive ACDF may be recommended to treat debilitating symptoms caused by the following degenerative spine conditions:

 - Bulging disc — the displacement of the outer wall of a spinal disc

-- Herniated disc — when the outer wall of a disc ruptures and fluid pushes out
+- Herniated disc — when the outer wall of a disc ruptures and inner disc material pushes out

 - Cervical myelomalacia — an abnormal softening of the upper spinal cord, often resulting from poor blood flow